Derv-OFlynn/Fallout2ndYear/04. Data Communications/Exam Revision.md

 Present in I-frames.

-This is where the data is stored
+This is where the data is stored.

-Its length is variable up to some predefined system specific limit
+Its length is variable up to some predefined system specific limit.

-However, it must be a multiple of 8 bits
+However, it must be a multiple of 8 bits.

 ### <mark style="background:#69E772;">HDLC - The FCS Field:</mark>